 Massive star binaries - Explosions of massive stars in close binary systems are expected to occur in a bare thermal pressure-supported core from which the outer layers of hydrogen have been transferred to the companion star.
-The core will continue to evolve to iron, even in the absence of the hydrogen envelope.
+The core, supported by the thermal pressure, will continue to evolve to iron, even in the absence of the hydrogen envelope.
 This is probably the origin of Types Ib and Ic.

-Repulsive nuclear force between compressed neutrons and neutron quantum pressure halt the collapse and allow the neutron star to form.
+Repulsive nuclear force between highly compressed neutrons and neutron quantum pressure halt the collapse and allow the neutron star to form.